 Can you set up a branch or subsidiary from abroad?

-Branches also need to ensure that they appoint a “person authorised to accept legal services in Ireland.”
+Branches must also ensure that they appoint a “person authorised to accept legal services in Ireland.”
 If you don’t have someone to fill this role, you can outsource the task to a Company Secretarial Service in Ireland.

 How much does it cost?

 This depends on several factors as each situation will be different.
 Below are the prices to set up the company.
 However, you may need to outsource some services, such as Address or Company Secretarial Services, so be sure to contact us if you need more information.
 You can also examine our guide on the costs of setting up a Limited Company in Ireland for more details.

 |CRO application||Form F12/F13 – €60||Form A1 – €100 (paper application) or €50 (electronic application)|